Alberta will begin easing COVID-19 restrictions on restaurants, gyms Feb. 8, premier says | CBC News

 "We chose hospitalizations because it's a clear indicator of health-care capacity," Kenney said.
 "It's also a lagging indicator, which means it gives us a better idea of how relaxations affect the health-care system."

-Daily case numbers and case growth are leading metrics that better reflect recent transmission trends, he said.
+Daily case numbers and case growth, meanwhile, are leading metrics that better reflect recent transmission trends, he said.

 Those statistics "will be used to guide decisions around the need to pause further relaxations, or potentially to increase restrictions if the virus once again poses a growing threat."